1975 VFL grand final: Teams

 The umpiring panel for the match, comprising one field umpire, two boundary umpires and two goal umpires is given below.
-This was the last Grand final with one field umpire officiating.
+This was the last grand final with one field umpire officiating.

 Numbers in brackets represent the number of grand finals umpired, including 1975.

 Match summary

-North Melbourne were on top from the beginning of the game, accumulating nine goals by half time to Hawthorn's five.
-After the half, North blew the game open, with its last six goals of the match extending the margin from 24 points to 61.
-Their final winning margin of 55 points was the biggest in a Premiership decider since the 1957 VFL Grand Final.
+North Melbourne was on top from the beginning of the game, accumulating nine goals by half time to Hawthorn's five.
+After half time, North Melbourne dominated, with its last six goals of the match extending the margin from 24 points to 61.
+The final winning margin of 55 points was the greatest in a grand final since 1957.

 Contributing strongly for North Melbourne were Brent Crosswell, John Rantall, Keith Greig, John Burns, David Dench, Mick Nolan, Sam Kekovich and Doug Wade.
-Arnold Briedis kicked five goals for the Kangaroos.
+Arnold Briedis was North Melbourne's leading goalkicker, kicking five goals.
 Peter Knights stood out for Hawthorn.

 The selection of full-forward Michael Cooke proved to be disastrous for Hawthorn.
-His four goals in the Semi Final (his league debut) helped the Hawks book a spot in the premiership decider, for which he kept his spot in the side.
-However, Cooke struggled in the Grand Final and was replaced without managing a kick.
+He had made his senior debut in the second semi-final, kicking four goals for which he kept his spot in the side.
+However, Cooke struggled in the grand final and was replaced without managing a kick.
 He never played another senior game.

-It was in this game that Kennedy made his famous "Don't think, do" speech.
+Aftermath

+For North Melbourne, it was the final league game for captain Barry Davis, full-forward Wade and the versatile Gary Farrant.
+It was also the last time Rantall played with North Melbourne as he returned to South Melbourne the following season.

+Trailing by 20 points at half time, Hawthorn coach John Kennedy's famously delivered his "Don't think, do" speech, an impassioned plea to his players before the second half.
 As he recalled, "It was born out of desperation.
 We had some academics in the team who did a lot of thinking, so I, more or less in exasperation, said 'Don't think, do!"

-Epilogue

-For North Melbourne it would be the final league game for captain Barry Davis, full-forward Wade and the versatile Gary Farrant.
-It was also the last time Rantall played with North as he returned to South Melbourne the following season.

-This was the first of two consecutive Grand Finals to be contested between these teams.
-In the 1976 VFL Grand Final the fortunes were reversed, with Hawthorn running out winners by a margin of 30 points.

-This was the last Grand Final to be played under one umpire.
-The 1976 Grand Final saw the introduction of two field umpires.
+Although the speech failed to rouse his team to victory, it remains one of the most famous events in Kennedy's coaching career.

+The 1975 match was the first of three grand finals played between Hawthorn and North Melbourne over a four year period, the others played in 1976 and 1978.